-I would divide the eslint rules to two major categories: code style and best practices.
+I would divide the eslint rules into two major categories: code style and best practices.
 When working in a team it is very important to maintain a standard code style because it makes reading the code easier, but there is no one right code style and this category of rules is less important in the context of this article (I don’t think you’ll be a better coder if you use tabs instead of spaces).

 This is important for development, but if you pay attention these rules can also teach you what patterns to avoid in the future which is a great win.
-It’s almost like having an experienced developer reviewing every line of your code in real time and giving focused, well explained recommendations for improving your code.
+It’s almost like having an experienced developer reviewing every line of your code in real-time and giving focused, well-explained recommendations for improving your code.

 Starting out with eslint can be a bit frustrating because there will be many warnings and errors and the reasoning behind each rule is not always clear, but remember that these rules were created by highly experienced developers and were refined over years of usage.

-As a side note I’ll add that even the rules in the “Stylistic Issues” section, which are said to be “quite subjective”, can make your code better (if not prettier).
+As a side note, I’ll add that even the rules in the “Stylistic Issues” section, which are said to be “quite subjective”, can make your code better (if not prettier).

-Take for example, the rule max-lines-per-function which limits the number of lines that a function can have.
+Take, for example, the rule max-lines-per-function which limits the number of lines that a function can have.
 Even though it is considered a styling rule, it has importance beyond just style.
 This is because a function having too many lines usually indicates that it has too much logic or too many responsibilities and should be broken into smaller, simpler pieces of logic.